: Fleishman Center for Career and Professional DevelopmentLocations:

 - Must share core values of campus collaboration, high ethical standards and dedication to what is best for students, employers and Binghamton University

-- Preferred knowledge of career management and higher education systems, such as Handshake and Banner
+- Knowledge of a career management and higher education systems, such as Handshake and Banner

 Offers of employment may be contingent upon successful completion of a pre-employment background check and verification of degree(s) and credentials.